Eng-Hisham991/Flight-Status-Predictor/README.md

 ## Visualizations

 The visualizations were done on tableau, posted on tableau public, and incorporated into the HTML.
-There was one story visualizations in total.
+There was one story visualization in total.
 The visuals compared the different kinds of delays experienced specifically here in the United States, the airports with the most delays, cancellation, on time and the airlines that are mostly affected by the delays.

 ## Flask App